Procurement of Goods and Services Procedure (MPF1089)

 5. Purchasing requirements for expenditure greater than $150,000

-5.1 All purchases of goods and services which are greater than $150,000 are to be referred to one of the following two Tender Boards:
+5.1.
+All purchases of goods and services which are greater than $150,000 must be referred to one of the following two tender boards:

 - the Major Goods and Services Tender Board for purchases greater than $400,000 in accordance with the Tender Requirements Procedure.